FailAcademy/learning/html-css-essentials/adp-vancouver/_projects/04-react-native.md

 Your project must:

-* [ ] Contain Schedule, Session, Speaker, Faves, and About scenes
+* [ ] Contain Schedule, Session, Speaker, Faves, and About screens
 * [ ] Display a loading indicator when data is fetched by the app
-* [ ] Display the conference sessions in chronological order in a `SectionList` with section headers (based on the start time) in the Schedule scene
+* [ ] Display the conference sessions in chronological order in a `SectionList` with section headers (based on the start time) in the Schedule screen
-* [ ] Display an individual conference session's details in a Session scene when a session is tapped from within the Schedule scene
+* [ ] Display an individual conference session's details in a Session screen when a session is tapped from within the Schedule screen
-* [ ] Display information about a session's speaker in a lightbox-style Speaker scene when the speaker's name is tapped
+* [ ] Display information about a session's speaker in a lightbox-style Speaker screen when the speaker's name is tapped
 * [ ] Allow users to favourite and un-favourite sessions, and display saved favourites in a Faves Scene
-* [ ] Implement animated show/hide functionality for the Code of Conduct sections in the About scene (using React Native's `Animated` module)
+* [ ] Implement animated show/hide functionality for the Code of Conduct sections in the About screen (using React Native's `Animated` module)

 ### Development